erikzaadi/node-fe-fu/Roadmap.md

     modules.js => json with { name, parameters, file, condition }
 	moduleTypes => Validators, Compilers, Compressors, Aggregators
     each module => run(File), condition(file)
     define a pipeline that modules in a waterfall manner (coffee - js - jslint - uglify js)

+* Ensure that new files in folders are picked up, notify on deleted files

+* Aggregate the results of each file modified to enable combining